brownag/sANDREWbox/BlockDiagram/readme.md

 ### OPTIONAL: Resampling and Interpolating DEM input

-If needed, you can resample your elevation raster to some other resolution/grid size.
-Note that the DEM/hillshade and any derived overlays/shadows will all be in the _same resolution_ as the elevation matrix.
+Note that any derived overlays/shadows will all be in the _same resolution_ as the parent DEM.
+If needed, you can resample your DEM to some other resolution/grid size.

-If you have very detailed/large rasters, creating the elevation derivatives will take a long time and _rgl_ (3D visualization package) will run slow.
+If you have very detailed/large rasters, creating the derivatives will take a long time and _rgl_ (3D visualization package) will run slow.
 It will be to your benefit to reduce resolution in this case.

 ```
 ## 4. OPTIONAL: resample raster input, default is same as DEM
 target_resolution <- c(5,5) # target is 5m x 5m grid
 ```

-Depending on DEM origin/level of detail there may be value in performing some interpolaton on the resampled result -- to remove artefacts or unnecessary detail.
-Set `idw_smooth` to TRUE to use this feature.
+Depending on DEM origin/level of detail there may be value in performing some interpolation on the resampled result.
+This could be to remove artifacts in low-relief areas _or_ "unnecessary" detail that slows down processing of high-detail datasets.

+This option may be challenging to use/have unintended effects in areas with strongly contrasting relief patterns and low-detail DEMs.
+Future efforts may try to use a relief threshold for applying this to only a subset of the DEM (e.g. only where contour spacing is greater).

+To interpolate by inverse distance weighting, set `idw_smooth` to TRUE to use this feature.
 By default, the 7x7 focal median is taken following the interpolation.
-Also, select the percentage of the input DEM to use in the IDW interpolation.
+Also, select the percentage of the input DEM to sample for supporting interpolation.

 ```
 ## 5. Apply inverse-distance weighting interpolation to minimize DEM artifacts?